i4Trust/building-blocks/README.md

 ## Technology Building blocks

-This section describes the different components i4Trust brings materializing the different technical building blocks enabling the soft infrastructure and global services required for the creation of data spaces.
+This section describes the different components i4Trust brings, materializing the different technical building blocks enabling the soft infrastructure and global services required for the creation of data spaces.